SeeedDocument/Seeed-WiKi/docs/Grove-Flame_Sensor.md

 Let's use it to control.
 When the output value is 0, the led will light up.

-1.Connect the module to the D3 of [Grove - Base Shield](/Grove-Base_Shield "Grove - Base Shield") using the 4-pin grove cable.
+1.Connect the module to the D3 of [Grove - Base Shield](/Base_Shield_V2 "Grove - Base Shield") using the 4-pin grove cable.

 2.Plug the Grove - Base Shield into Arduino.

 3.Connect Arduino to PC by using a USB cable.

 4.Copy and paste code below to a new Arduino sketch.
-Please click [here](/Upload_Code) if you do not know how to upload.

 ```
     /******************************************************************************/